crystal-ball/cssup/README.md

       library authors (allow library authors to write CSS for library components in the component files, then emit as importable partials during a library transpile build stage)
+* [ ] Check classnames used against parsed content to ensure they're valid

 [styled]: https://github.com/styled-components/vscode-styled-components